GoogleCloudPlatform/bank-of-anthos/opsani/README.md

 ## Load generation

 Load is automatically generated in a dynamic fashion with the loadgenerator pod.
-Opsani has modified this with the latest version of locust.io, and inlcudes a dynamic sinusoidal load pattern.
+Opsani has modified this with the latest version of locust.io, and includes a dynamic sinusoidal load pattern.
 You can modify the parameters of the `kubernetes-manifests/loadgenerator.yaml` document with the following parameters:

   STEP_SEC: seconds per step, longer will generate a longer load range, usually 10 is good for initial tests, and 600 for longer term load.